© Crown copyright 2017

 On import you need to apply for Simplified TA authorisation.
 You need to make a declaration on form C88 quoting CPC 53 00 D04 (or CPC 53 00 003 where VAT only is due) and provide security.
-Notice 200: Temporary Admission explains how to make the declaration for a simplified authorisation.
+Notice 3001: customs special procedures for the Union Customs Code explains how to make the declaration for a simplified authorisation.

 In addition, for:

-- firearms, you’ll need a UK police ‘British Visitor’s Permit’ for further information contact the relevant UK Police firearms licencing authority in the area where your UK sponsor lives
+- firearms, you’ll need a UK police ‘British Visitor’s Permit’ - contact the relevant UK Police firearms licencing authority in the area where your UK sponsor lives for more information

 If your personal belongings need to be cleared from a port or airport inventory system on arrival

-Note: if the above is not followed and your goods are declared to free circulation, duty and tax will be collected as appropriate.
-If you need to make a retrospective application for relief please read Notice 200: Temporary Admission Section 5 for further details.
+If the above isn’t followed and your goods are declared to free circulation, duty and tax will be collected as appropriate.
+See Notice 3001: customs special procedures for the Union Customs Code if you need to make a retrospective application for relief.

 4.3 A visitor’s private motor vehicle